filecoin-project/lotus/documentation/en/cli-lotus-provider.md

    1.25.3-dev

 COMMANDS:
    run           Start a lotus provider process stop          Stop a running lotus provider config        Manage node config by layers.
-The layer 'base' will always be applied. test     Utility functions for testing web      Start lotus provider web interface version  Print version help, h  Shows a list of commands or help for one command
+The layer 'base' will always be applied. test          Utility functions for testing web           Start lotus provider web interface guided-setup  Run the guided setup for migrating from lotus-miner to lotus-provider version       Print version help, h       Shows a list of commands or help for one command
    DEVELOPER:
      auth          Manage RPC permissions
      log           Manage logging